Healthdirect Free Australian health advice you can count on.

 You should be able to go home the same day or the day after.

 Regular exercise should help you to return to normal activities as soon as possible.
-Before you start exercising, ask the breast cancer team or your GP for advice.
+Before you start exercising, ask the breast-care team or your GP for advice.

-The breast cancer team will arrange an appointment after the surgery.
+The breast-care team will arrange an appointment after the surgery.
 The lymph nodes and breast tissue that your surgeon removed will have been examined under a microscope.
-Your breast cancer team will tell you the results and discuss with you any treatment or follow-up you need.
+Your breast-care team will tell you the results and discuss with you any treatment or follow-up care you need.

 Summary

-The lymph nodes in the armpit (axilla) can be affected by breast cancer.
+The lymph nodes in your armpit can be affected by breast cancer.
 Axillary node clearance is a procedure to remove your lymph nodes to help treat the cancer and to prevent it from coming back in your armpit.

 IMPORTANT INFORMATION